sporto/elm-tutorial/fetching_resources/fetching_players.md

 Ok 99 : Result.Result String Int
 ```

 We see `Ok 99` meaning that decoding was successful and we got 99.
 So this is what `("id" := Decode.int)` does, it creates a decoder for a single key.

 This is one part of the equation.

-Now to the second part, define a type:
+Now for the second part, define a type:

 ```
 > type alias Player = { id: Int, name: String }
 ```

-In Elm you can create a record calling a type as a function. e.g. `Player 1 "Sam"` creates a player record.
+In Elm you can create a record calling a type as a function.
+Foe example `Player 1 "Sam"` creates a player record.
 Note that the order of parameters is important as any other function.

 Try it:

 ```
 > Player 1 "Sam"